circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 title: "Deployment Examples"
 short-title: "Deployment Examples"
 ---
+This document presents example config for a variately of popular deployment targets.
+Many of the examples use orbs: CircleCI and partners have developed a catalogue of orbs that enable you to quickly deploy applications with minimal config.
+Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

+**Note**: In order to use orbs you must use `version 2.1` config, and enable pipelines for your project.
+If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/orbs/registry/) to see how the jobs are built.

 * TOC
 {:toc}

-## Using Orbs for Deployment

-CircleCI and its partners have developed a catalogue of orbs that enable you to quickly deploy applications with minimal config.
-Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ## AWS